 You can feed Easter cacti every two weeks or so using a balanced liquid fertilizer.
 Stop feeding for a bit during the resting period and then restart if desired.

 As with most succulents, propagating is not too much of a challenge.
-Just remove a piece consisting of a few leaf segment, let it dry for a few days and then stick it in a coarse soil mixture.
+Just remove a piece consisting of a few leaf segments, let it dry for a few days and then stick it in a coarse soil mixture.

 Plant stores and garden centers are flooded with Easter cacti during their blooming period.
 Outside of the Spring season you might have a lot more trouble finding them in stores.